basvandenberg/spiceweb/spiceweb/doc/source/tutorial1.rst

 ^^^^^^^^^^^^^^^^^^^^

 To test a trained classifier on another data set, go to the details page of one of the classifiers.
-Click the **Run** button and use the dropdown box to select the *aniger-secretion* data set.
+Click the **Run** button and use the drop-down box to select the *aniger-secretion* data set.

 .. image:: img/tut1_26.png
    :width: 550px